AP source: Mueller team questions ex-spy on Trump dossier

-Special counsel Robert Mueller's team of investigators has recently questioned a former British spy who compiled a dossier of allegations about President Donald Trump's ties to Russia.
+Special counsel Robert Mueller's team of investigators has recently spoken with a former British spy who compiled a dossier of allegations about President Donald Trump's ties to Russia, according to a person familiar with the investigation.

-A person familiar with the investigation says the interview with Christopher Steele took place in Europe.
-The person spoke to The Associated Press on condition of anonymity to discuss an ongoing investigation.
+The meeting with Christopher Steele took place in Europe in recent weeks, according to the person, who spoke on condition of anonymity to discuss an ongoing investigation.

+The dossier, which contends that Russia amassed compromising personal and financial allegations about Trump, was turned over to the FBI last year.
+It was developed by Steele, a former British spy who was assigned to look into Trump's Russia ties by a private American firm.

 CNN first reported the interview with Steele.